Connect with others who understand.

 2. Athlete’s Foot and Eczema Tend To Affect Different Populations

 The fungi that cause athlete’s foot thrive in warm, humid conditions, such as damp socks.
-It spreads through direct contact (skin-to-skin), contact with a flake of skin, or via contaminated surfaces, such as shoes and towels.
+Athlete’s foot spreads through direct (skin-to-skin) contact or via contact with a skin flake or contaminated surfaces, such as shoes and towels.
 Common places to contract athlete’s foot include locker rooms and saunas.
-Cleveland Clinic notes that men and people aged 60 or older have a higher risk of developing athlete’s foot.
+Cleveland Clinic notes that males and people aged 60 or older have a higher risk of developing athlete’s foot.

 Eczema may run in families.
 It’s particularly common in infants and children.
 According to the National Eczema Association, approximately 80 percent of people with atopic dermatitis — the most common form of eczema — will have symptoms before they’re 6 years old.
 Eczema is associated with other immune system conditions, like allergies and asthma.
 For example, more than half of children with severe atopic dermatitis will develop asthma.

-Dyshidrotic eczema, also called pompholyx or vesicular eczema, is a type of eczema that presents as tiny, fluid-filled blisters.
-It typically affects the palms, soles of the feet, and the sides of the fingers.
-It’s most common in those aged 20 to 50 years old but can develop at any age.
+Dyshidrotic eczema, also called pompholyx or vesicular eczema, shows up as tiny, fluid-filled blisters.
+This type of eczema typically affects the palms, soles of the feet, and sides of the fingers.
+It’s most common in those ages 20 to 50 but can develop at any age.

-Health experts still don’t know the cause of dyshidrotic eczema.
-However, you may be at increased risk of dyshidrotic eczema if you smoke, are undergoing radiation therapy, or if you have:
+Researchers still don’t know the cause of dyshidrotic eczema.
+However, you may be at increased risk if you smoke, are undergoing radiation therapy, or have:

 • Allergies